ultramodernism/manifesto-paper/README.md

 # manifesto-paper
 Ultramodernism is co-authored my architects, engineers, designers and artists to define the future of autonomous buildings.
-Ultramodernism: A Tech Manifesto

-Our Vision
+This is our vision.

 "We believe in a future where 'living buildings' will transform our life, enable us to regain our time, and connect us more fully with people."

+Ultramodernism:
-Ultramodernism is a movement dedicated to radically advancing the way we live through self-operating buildings.
+A movement dedicated to radically advancing the way we live through self-operating buildings.
 We envision structures that are no longer configured or maintained by people, but have been transformed to be self-operating through technology and exceptional design.

 Our Mission
-As a collective of engineers, architects, and designers, we have come together to pioneer a revolutionary approach to our built environment.
-Our manifesto outlines the principles, technologies, and design philosophies that will lead us toward a future where buildings work for us, not the other way around.
+To create a collective of engineers, architects, and designers, who have come together to pioneer this revolutionary approach to our built environment.
+This manifesto defines the vision and frameworks for a future in which buildings are not managed by us, but operate intelligently on our behalf.

 Key Principles

+Key Principles:

+Living buildings- Autonomous structures that sense, respond, and adapt—integrating technology and design to sustain themselves and enrich human life.

+Time reclamation – Leveraging technology to restore time to human life.

-Self-Operating Structures: Buildings that maintain, configure, and optimize themselves Time Reclamation: Technology that gives people back their time Human Connection: Spaces designed to foster deeper connections between people Radical Advancement: Pushing beyond incremental improvements to transformative change
+Human connection – Spaces designed to foster deeper connections between people.

+Radical advancement - Moving beyond incremental progress toward transformative innovation.

 Join the Movement